matvign/batchrenamer/docs/documentation.md

 9. prepend
 10. postpend
 11. strip (remove '._ ' chars from end of file)
-12. extention
+12. extension

 ## 1.3.2 Argument implementation
 Filenames are passed in from file pattern matching and split into directory, basename and ext.
 Each basename is run against a list of the applicable arguments.
-Each argument creates a filter that is implemented as classes, functions or lambda expressions in a list.
+Each argument creates a filter that is implemented as a class, function or lambda expression in a list.
 The resulting filename is then recombined and processed to determine if it is safe to rename.